-- Mental health planning and services will be person-centred, trauma-informed and recovery-oriented. - People in the community will be at the centre of care included in shaping the way in which services are planned and delivered. - Partnerships, alliances and networks supporting effective mental healthcare will be promoted and resourced. - A stepped care approach will underpin primary care service planning and care delivery. - Early identification and intervention will potentially reduce progression to acute illness severity. - People are entitled to safe, high-quality mental healthcare services and to wrap around care which recognises their broader needs. - Effective communication and strong collaboration will strengthen all we do. - The workforce is valued and supported. - Services are designed and delivered to address diverse needs of people within the region.
+- Mental health planning and services will be recovery oriented, trauma informed and consumer-centred. - People in the community will be at the centre of care included in shaping the way in which services are planned and delivered. - Partnerships, alliances and networks supporting effective mental health care will be promoted and resourced. - A stepped care approach will underpin primary care service planning and care delivery. - Early identification and intervention will potentially reduce progression to acute illness severity. - People are entitled to safe, high quality mental health care services and to wrap around care which recognises their broader needs. - Effective communication and strong collaboration will strengthen all we do. - The workforce is valued and supported. - Services are designed and delivered to address diverse needs of people within the region.